Why CAT(0) cube complexes should be replaced with median graphs

 Despite the fact that CAT(0) cube complexes and median graphs essentially define the same objects, and the fact that CAT(0) cube complexes are now mainly studied through their one-skeletons, the terminology used in geometric group theory remains ``CAT(0) cube complexes'' in the literature.
 In this note, we would like to motivate the use of ``median graphs'' instead.

 \paragraph{CAT(0) geometry is not necessary.} Very few articles actually use CAT(0) geometry in an essential way to prove results about CAT(0) cube complexes.
 Instead, they mainly use the graph-metric and the combinatorics of hyperplanes.
 Nevertheless, before replacing ``CAT(0) cube complexes'' with ``median graphs'', at the very least we have to verify that the central results about the structure of CAT(0) cube complexes and about group actions used in geometric group theory can be easily and naturally proved by using the point of view of median graphs.
-This approach is the leitmotiv of the project \cite{Book}.
+This is done, for instance, in \cite{Book}.

-Personally, I am not aware of a single theorem about CAT(0) cube complexes that cannot be naturally proved thanks to median graphs.
+In order to justify the replacement of CAT(0) cube complexes with median graphs, we do not have to prove that CAT(0) geometry will never be relevant.
+Actually, there may (and probably do) exist a few specific cases where CAT(0) geometry on cube complexes is superior from some perspective\footnote{Personally, I am not aware of a single theorem about CAT(0) cube complexes that cannot be naturally proved thanks to median graphs.}.
+But it suffices to show, as tried in this note and in \cite{Book}, that median geometry is more natural, efficient, and satisfying in most cases.

 \paragraph{CAT(0) geometry not easily accessible.} Many group actions on CAT(0) cube complexes are obtained by cubulating a space with walls (e.g.\ Coxeter groups \cite{MR1983376}, small cancellation groups \cite{MR2053602}, hyperbolic $3$-manifold groups \cite{MR2931226}, one-relator groups with torsion \cite{MR3118410}); by taking the universal cover of a nonpositively cube complex (e.g.\ right-angled Artin groups \cite{MR1368655}, groups of alternating links \cite{MR1707529}, graph braid groups \cite{MR2701024}); by constructing directly the cube complex (e.g.\ graph products \cite{MR1389635}, diagram groups \cite{MR1978047}, Artin groups of infinite type \cite{MR3993762}, Cremona groups \cite{MR4340723}, Neretin groups \cite{Neretin}); or by finding a commensurating action (e.g.\ groups of local similarities \cite{MR2486801}, some topological full groups \cite{MR3377390}, Neretin groups \cite{Boudec}, birational groups \cite{MR4014636}, piecewise smooth homeomorphism groups \cite{MR4100128}, Grigorchuk groups \cite{GrigorCC}).
 In all these cases, computing the CAT(0) distance between two arbitrary points, or even vertices, is often out of reach.
 The graph-distance between two vertices, however, may be computable and even meaningful.